khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 1. If tracing points to a specific service as the source of high latency, [examine the logs](#examine-logs) and [net/trace info](#examine-go-net-trace) for that service.

-#### Scenario: multiple actions are slow or Sourcegraph as a whole feels sluggish
+#### Scenario: multiple actions are slow or Khulnasoft as a whole feels sluggish

-If Sourcegraph feels sluggish overall, the likely culprit is resource allocation.
+If Khulnasoft feels sluggish overall, the likely culprit is resource allocation.

 > NOTE: some of these recommendations involve increasing the replica or shard count of individual
 > services.
-This is only possible when Sourcegraph is deployed into a Kubernetes cluster.
+This is only possible when Khulnasoft is deployed into a Kubernetes cluster.

 1. [Examine memory, CPU, and disk usage metrics](#check-resource-usage).
 1. If the metrics indicate high resource consumption, adjust the resource allocation higher.